What was the Sanhedrin Council? Who were the members?

 Since there was no king during the 1st cent.
 A.D., he was the principal agent for the people in dealing with Rome.
 Thus both religious and political power tend to focus on him.

 Acts 5:34-35 indicates that the famous rabbi Gamaliel was a member of the Council and made an eloquent plea for justice for Peter and the apostles.
 The only other members of the Council named in the New Testament are two Christians.
 They are Nicodemus and Joseph of Arimathea (John 3:1; Mark 15:43; Luke 23:50-51; John 19:38-39).
 In summary, the Council in Jerusalem during the New Testament era, was composed of the chief priests, elders of the people (lay aristocracy around Jerusalem), and scribes (sages learned in the law).

 The Mishnah states that the Sanhedrin Council tried cases dealing with a tribe, a false prophet, and a high priest.
-The Sanhedrin Council had seventy-one members and adds they did not understand why the Council had seventy-one members since Numbers 11:16 said, “Gather to me seventy men of the elders of the Israel.”
+It states the Sanhedrin Council had seventy-one members and that it was not clear why the Council had seventy-one members since Numbers 11:16 said, “Gather to me seventy men of the elders of the Israel.”
 There were other lower councils which were composed of twenty-three members.

 What Was The Design of Council Chambers?